Thor the walrus arrives in Blyth after leaving Scarborough

 People are being urged to leave the walrus in peace.

-It is believed to be the same walrus that was sighted in Hampshire in December.
+Thor, who arrived in Blyth about midday and is believed to be aged between three and five years old, is believed to be the same walrus that was sighted in Hampshire in December.

-The British Divers Marine Life Rescue (BDLMR) said it had been monitoring the walrus and the animal appeared fit and healthy.
+The British Divers Marine Life Rescue (BDLMR) said it had been monitoring the walrus and the animal, which feeds chiefly on cockles, clams and mussels on the seafloor, appeared fit and healthy.

+Dan Jarvis, director of welfare and conservation, said Thor was "heading in the right direction" and would "hopefully" leave Blyth on Tuesday at the latest to continue the journey north.

+Mr Jarvis said walruses were becoming increasingly common in European waters, which he said could be a sign of climate change causing a loss of sea ice - used by walruses when they rest or digest meals.

+More contact with people could disturb the animals or lead to them being killed, as happened to a previous visitor Freya who was put down by Norwegian authorities.

+Mr Jarvis urged people not to go and see Thor, but said anyone coming across a walrus should allow plenty of space and keep dogs on leads and well away.

-It arrived in Scarborough at about 23:30 GMT on 30 December and rested on a slipway.
+Thor arrived in Scarborough at about 23:30 GMT on 30 December and rested on a slipway.

 The BDLMR said thousands of people turned up to see the "unusual visitor" and watched as the animal slept for most of its stay.